datarama-dk/datarama.dk/README.md

 purpose.

-Unless otherwise is specified, the source text files are licensed with a [Creative Commons CC4.0-BY International](https://github.com/datarama-dk/datarama.dk/LICENSE.md) license.
+Unless otherwise is specified, the source text files are licensed with a [Creative Commons CC BY 4.0 International](https://github.com/datarama-dk/datarama.dk/LICENSE.md) license.